curveresearch/curvesim/docs/advanced.rst

 .. _adding-simulation:

-A simulation consists of a **pipeline** taking in iterables of pool configurations and market data sampled as a time-series.
-For each pool configuration, a **run** consists of applying the strategy to the given configuration and stream of market data.
+A simulation consists of a *pipeline* taking in pool configurations and market data sampled as a time-series.
+For each pool configuration, a *run* consists of applying the strategy to the given configuration and stream of market data.
 A report of various metrics can then be created from the results of all runs.

-To flexiby handle future-use-cases, the pipeline concept has not been formalized into a configurable object, but the basic model can be understood in the implementation of the helper function :func:`run_pipeline`.
+To flexibly handle future-use-cases, the pipeline concept has not been formalized into a configurable object, but the basic template can be understood in the implementation of the helper function :func:`run_pipeline`.
 It takes in a :mod:`param sampler <curvesim.iterators.param_samplers>`, :mod:`price sampler <curvesim.iterators.price_samplers>`,